willmendesneto/ngx-skeleton-loader/README.md

 ## Setup

 You'll need to add `NgxSkeletonLoaderModule` to your application module.
-So that, the `<ngx-skeleton-loeader>` components will be accessible in your application.
+So that, the `<ngx-skeleton-loader>` components will be accessible in your application.

 ```typescript
 @NgModule({